Ma-i: Possible sites

+Early theories for the location of Ma-i include locations in Central Luzon, or the Southern Tagalog area.
+An early theory, put forward in 1914 by Austin Craig and asserted by local historians, suggested Malolos, Bulacan, as a potential site for Ma-i.

-For many years, scholars believed that Ma-i was likely to have been on the island of Mindoro within the Municipality of Bulalacao as there is an old settlement there named Mait.
-But recent scholarship casts doubt on this theory, arguing that historical descriptions better match Bay, Laguna (whose name is pronounced Ba-i), which once occupied a large territory on the eastern coasts of Laguna de Bay.
+For many years, scholars believed that Ma-i was likely to have been on the island of Mindoro within the municipality of Bulalacao, as there is an old settlement there named Mait.
+However, this has been questioned on the basis of physical evidence and an analysis of Chinese orthography.
+Recent scholarship casts doubt on this theory, arguing that historical descriptions better match Bay, Laguna (whose name is pronounced either Ba-e[h] or Ba-i), which once occupied a large territory on the eastern coasts of Laguna de Bay.

-Both sites have names which sound similar to Ma-i.
+Both sites have names that sound similar to Ma-i.
 The pre-colonial name of Mindoro was "Ma-it", whereas historical variants of the name of Bay, Laguna include "Bae", "Bai", and "Vahi".